 - Huntington Beach State Park: (https://southcarolinaparks.com/huntington-beach) has many activities to offer for people of all ages.

-- Weather: The winter weather in Georgetown (South Carolina) will normally be chilly during the day and cold during the night.
+- Weather: The fall, winter, and spring weather in Georgetown (South Carolina) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Georgetown (South Carolina) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.